Karen Voight

+Early life & career

 Voight began to study ballet at age 3.
-In 1980 she started teaching an exercise class at Dupree Dance Academy, in West Hollywood.
-In 1982 she started her fitness business.
-By 1997 the business included seven exercise videos, mail-order sales of videos and exercise equipment, a product endorsement, a book, an exercise studio in Santa Monica, personal training, international workshops, appearances and products at Nordstrom stores, and a deal with AOL to participate in the fitness site Thrive.
+In 1980 she started teaching an exercise class at Dupree Dance Academy, in West Hollywood, and in 1982 she started her fitness business, Voight Fitness and Dance, with her husband Harry Siegel.
+By 1997, the business included seven exercise videos, mail-order sales of videos and exercise equipment, a product endorsement, a book, an exercise studio in Santa Monica, personal training, international workshops, appearances and products at Nordstrom stores, and a deal with AOL to participate in the fitness site Thrive.

-Voight's ability to create and sell fitness trends was one of her strengths, according to the Los Angeles Times, including high-impact aerobics, cardiofunk and city jam (low-impact aerobics), and spinning.
+Voight produced, filmed, starred in, and edited six of her first seven videos.
+She co-starred in the exercise video "Your Personal Best With Elle Macpherson" (1994) and consulted with Paula Abdul on her dance workout videos.

+Recognition

 She received the awards "IDEA Fitness Instructor of the Year" in 1992 and "IDEA Businessperson of the Year" in 1994.

-Voight produced, filmed, starred in, and edited six of her first seven videos.
-She costarred in the exercise video "Your Personal Best With Elle Macpherson" (1994) and consulted with Paula Abdul on her dance workout videos.
-Voight's many videos teach exercises from strength and cardiovascular training to yoga and Pilates.